grafana/business-input/docs/sources/variables.md

   - Business Input
   - Variables
 title: 'Variables'
-description: 'Learn about Variables in Grafana'
+description: 'Learn how to use dashboard and global variables in the Business Input data source string fields.'
 labels:
   products:
     - enterprise